 Once you create your assignment, give it a try yourself.
 If the assignment is to write about the Mughal Empire, try writing it yourself, research and see what hurdles you are facing.
 This will help in giving you a fresh perspective.
 Not to mention the empathy factor.
 (P.S You will also be able to differentiate lame excuses from real ones!!)

 Have a thorough understanding of how you are going to assess and grade your assignment.
 How much weight you are going to give for research, if you have a specific word limit in mind, whether you want the assignment to look fancy or to the point.
 You should have clarity about what makes the assignment a good one and then take this message across to your students.
 This brings us to our next point.

 The biggest mistake in communication is the misconception that it has taken place.
 It is of paramount importance to communicate your expectations to your students.
 Make them understand what you have in mind.
-We have discussed about this in one of our previous blogs.
 Show them examples of what you have in mind and the end result that you are looking forward to.
 A virtual classroom is significantly different than a normal classroom.
 It is always better to drop a mail or if you are using a holistic platform like Teachmint, you can either use the chat option or the noticeboard option to take your message across in addition to communicating your expectations in the classroom.